-Could home care be an option?
+Could home care be an option for your elder?
 When should you start looking for extra help with care at home?
 How might you broach the subject?
 Can your elder afford it?
 Where do you find good carers and what preparation do you need to do?
 It feels like a big responsibility and can be overwhelming.
-Our experience may help guide you (spoiler alert – don’t wait for a catastrophe).
+Our experience will help guide you too.

 When did we need extra help for Marj at home?